nixworks/public/news/2006/09/29/index.md

 ##### Lenovo
 ### [ Lenovo recalls 526,000 Sony laptop batteries due to fire risk. ](/news/2006/09/29/lenovo-recalls-526-000-sony-laptop-batteries-due-to-fire-risk.md)
-_Context: Sony, Lenovo_
+_Context: Lenovo, Sony_

 ##### General strike
 ### [ A general strike is being observed in Indian-administered Kashmir to protest the planned execution of Jaish-e-Mohammed militant, Mohd Afzal, set for October 20. ](/news/2006/09/29/a-general-strike-is-being-observed-in-indian-administered-kashmir-to-protest-the-planned-execution-of-jaish-e-mohammed-militant-mohd-afzal.md)
-_Context: general strike, Jammu and Kashmir, Jaish-e-Mohammed_
+_Context: Jaish-e-Mohammed, Jammu and Kashmir, general strike_

 ##### Sri Lanka Monitoring Mission
 ### [ The Sri Lanka Monitoring Mission submits its report to the government and the LTTE rebels.
 The report accuses both sides of human-rights violations and breaking the terms of the cease-fire, citing over 200 civilians killed and over 200,000 displaced in the last two months. ](/news/2006/09/29/the-sri-lanka-monitoring-mission-submits-its-report-to-the-government-and-the-ltte-rebels-the-report-accuses-both-sides-of-human-rights-vi.md)